-Drilling operations on Kútvölgy-1, the first joint well between NIS and the Group, were completed in July 2013, the well having reached TD of 3,305 metres.
-As anticipated, the top of the Algyő Formation was encountered at 2,985 metres, the well then penetrating an alternating sequence of sandstones, siltstones and shales over a gross interval of 320 metres to TD, with gas shows throughout.
+Drilling operations on Kútvölgy-1, the first joint well between NIS and the Group, were completed in July 2013, the well having reached a TD of 3,305 metres.
+As anticipated, the top of the Algyő formation was encountered at 2,985 metres, the well then penetrating an alternating sequence of sandstones, siltstones and shales over a gross interval of 320 metres to TD, with gas shows throughout.
 Two conventional cores were taken and extensive wireline logs were run.
-No operational problems or accidents occurred during drilling.

-As announced on 16 May 2014, the testing of the first well, Kútvölgy-1, indicated that the well experienced improved recovery from certain intervals however well production did not meet commercial rates thus was discontinued with the well being plugged and abandoned.
+As announced on 16 May 2014, the testing of Kútvölgy-1, indicated that the well experienced improved recovery from certain intervals however well production did not meet commercial rates thus was discontinued with the well being plugged and abandoned.

 Falcon announced on 27 November 2014 that well testing operations on the second well, Besa-D-1 were completed.
-The testing of two sand intervals, both part of the tight turbiditic sequence in the lower Algyő Formation, indicated that well production did not meet commercial rates and the well is now being plugged and abandoned.
+The testing of two sand intervals, both part of the tight turbiditic sequence in the lower Algyő formation, indicated that well production did not meet commercial rates with the well also being plugged and abandoned.